-We conduct controlled experiments in collaboration with Inwater Research Group at a Florida Power and Light facility to understand how wild sea turtles interact with fishing gear and bycatch reduction technologies.
-At this one-of-a-kind study site, sea turtles are captured at Inwater Research Group’s St. Lucie site and used for our controlled bycatch deterrent experiments before being released back to the ocean.
-Conducting controlled trials in experimental tanks allows us to gain a detailed understanding of sea turtle behavior in relation to fishery hazards and deterrents, and allows us to optimize bycatch reduction technologies that can then be tested in fisheries.
+We collaborate with researchers and conservation organizations to conduct laboratory-based experiments to understand how wild sea turtles and diamondback terrapins interact with fishing gear and bycatch reduction devices.
+Conducting controlled trials in experimental tanks allows us to gain a detailed understanding of sea turtle and diamondback terrapin behavior in relation to fishery hazards and deterrents, which helps optimize bycatch reduction technologies that can then be tested in fisheries.

 Representative publications: